LDenninger/human-pose-forecasting/README.md

 # Human Pose Forecasting

-This project aims at forecasting human poses with inspiration from: https://arxiv.org/pdf/2004.08692.pdf This is the final project of the lab course "Vision Systems" of the University of Bonn.
+This project was developed as the final lab project for the lab "Vision Systems" at the University of Bonn: https://www.ais.uni-bonn.de/SS23/4308_Lab_Vision_Systems.html

+Within this project we implemented the Spatio-Temporal Transformer according to: https://arxiv.org/pdf/2004.08692.pdf

+The complete model was build from scratch using the PyTorch framework.

 ## Project Structure

         .
         ├── ...
         ├── configurations                  # Configurations files
         ├── data                            # Dataset
         ├── experiments                     # Experiment directory
         ├── src                             # Python source files
         │   ├── data_utils                  # Functions and modules for data processing
         │   ├── evaluation                  # Functions and modules for the evaluation │   ├── models                      # Torch models used within the project │   ├── tests                       # Tests to demonstrate the correct behaviour │   ├── utils                       # Utility functions
         │   ├── visualization               # Visualization functions
-    │   └── training_baseline.py        # Trainer for the baseline model
+        │   └── Session.py                  # Session encapsuling all training and evaluation
         ├── env.sh                          # Source file for the experiment environment
         ├── keep_exp.sh                     # script to add .gitignore files into empty folders in the experiment directory ├── run.py                          # General run file
-    └── ...
+        ├── train.py                        # Run a training
+        ├── test.py                         # Test specific parts of the project
+        ├── evaluate.py                     # Evaluate a trained model from the experiment directory ├── visualize.py                    # Produce visualizations using a trained model └── ...

 ## Installation
 The complete project was run in a conda environment.
 Here we share the setup: